Sonoran-Software/SonoranCMS-Documentation/integration-capabilities/in-game-integration-resources/gta-rp-integrations/gta-rp-resource-installation/README.md

 ## Installing a Resource

-This uses the whitelist resource.
+This uses the whitelist resource as an example.

 ### 1. Download